-Courses may be added using myBlackHawk online registration during regular registration periods.
-Students who wish to add a class after the term start date, prior to the first class meeting, must complete the Black Hawk College Student Registration Form paper version.
+Courses may be added using myBHC online registration during regular registration periods.
+Students who wish to add a class after the 100% refund period must complete the Black Hawk College Student Registration Form paper version.
 This form requires an advisor's signature.
-After the class has met, additional signatures are required as outlined below.
+After the 100% refund period, additional signatures are required as outlined below.

-- To add a class after the start date of the class but before the 10th day of the class, the student will need to complete the Student Registration Form and obtain an instructor's signature of approval to add the class. - In order to add a class after 10th day (or the equivalent of 10th day for classes meeting less than 16 weeks), the student will need to complete the Student Registration Form and obtain signature approval from both an administrator AND faculty.
+- To add a class after the 100% refund period but before the 10th day of the class, the student will need to complete the Student Registration Form and obtain an instructor's signature of approval to add the class. - In order to add a class after 10th day (or the equivalent of 10th day for classes meeting less than 16 weeks), the student will need to complete the Student Registration Form and obtain signature approval from both an administrator AND faculty.